sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allows the IT admin (when used with **Update/ActiveHoursStart**) to manage a range of active hours where update reboots are not scheduled.
 This value sets the end time.
 There is a 12 hour maximum from start time.

+> [!NOTE]
+> The maximum difference from start time has been increased to 18 in Windows 10, version 1703.

 <p style="margin-left: 20px">Supported values are 0-23, where 0 is 12 AM, 1 is 1 AM, etc.

 <p style="margin-left: 20px">The default is 17 (5 PM).